nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/tutorial/10-computation-caching.md

 >  NX   SUCCESS  Running target "lint" succeeded
 ```

-> Add --parallel to any command, and Nx will do most of the work in parallel.
+> Add --parallel to any command, and Nx does most of the work in parallel.